 It is important to note that equipment purchased by CHIRF remains the property of the community and is used by the medical practice to improve medical outcomes in the community.
 A huge benefit of buying medical equipment is that it reduces the need for patients to travel to Merimbula, Bega, Bairnsdale or Orbost for investigation and treatment of some medical conditions.

 What have we bought?

-- We joined with MIAC (Mallacoota Inlet Aged Care Inc.) in co-funding a generator for the Medical Centre.
-This means that in the event of power failure, the clinic will be able to be kept open and unstable and expensive medicines can be kept refrigerated instead of having to be discarded.
-The generator, as with all our purchases, will remain a community asset.
+- We joined with MIAC (Mallacoota Inlet Aged Care Inc.) in co-funding a generator for the Medical Centre in 2016.
+This means that in the event of power failure, the clinic was be able to be kept open and unstable and expensive medicines can be kept refrigerated instead of having to be discarded.
+The generator, as with all our purchases, remains a community asset.

 - We have been able to invest in an ultrasound imaging machine.
 That we have been able to do so is due to the amazing work of some of our supporters.
 Please see the “Acknowledgements” page for details of their wonderful work.

 - We have spent money on bringing Mallacoota ‘brand recognition’ in medical circles by attending three conferences.
 Two ACCRM (Australian College of Rural and Remote Medicine) conferences and one RACGP (Royal Australian College of General Practitioners) conference.
 The organisers of those conferences have been incredibly generous and supportive of our cause.
 (Again, please see our ‘Acknowledgements” page.)
 Apparently, we are the first town ever to try to recruit doctors by broadcasting our many positives to the delegates.

 CHIRF’s Doctor Search team (individuals are listed on the acknowledgements page) can also claim success in its quest.
 Mallacoota found a Doctor and from time to time we, have a registrar training with us.
 Currently we have one who is with us until February 2022.